Bachelor of Arts and Science (BAS)

-To be admitted to the combined Arts and Science program, students must meet the entrance requirements of both BA and BSc degrees given in the Admission Requirements Table in Section B.
+To be admitted to the Joint Arts and Science program, students must meet the entrance requirements for the BAS as outlined in the Admission Requirements Table under Admission Regulations.

-Within Science, students can specialize in one of the following subjects: Biology, Chemistry, Geology, Mathematics and Statistics, Physics and Psychology (unless already selected as an Arts program).
-Within Arts, students can select a supplementary major in any of the following areas: Anthropology, Classics, Economics, English, French, German, History, Multimedia Studies, Philosophy, Political Science, Psychology, Russian and Eurasian Studies, Sociology, Spanish, World Literature and Culture Studies, International Development Studies, Law in Society, and Women's Studies.
+Within Science, students can specialize in one of the following subjects: Biology, Chemistry, Earth Sciences, Mathematics and Statistics, Physics, Economics (unless already selected as an Arts program), Psychology (unless already selected as an Arts program).
+Within Arts, students can select a Supplementary Major in one of the following areas: Anthropology, Archaeology, Classical Studies, Classics, Drama, Economics, Economics Studies, English, French, German, German Studies, History, International Development Studies, Law in Society, Media Arts & Cultures, Philosophy, Political Science, Psychology, Sociology, Spanish, Gender and Women's Studies, Comparative Cultural Studies.

-- 6 ch (in any one discipline) chosen from either Humanities (Classics, English, History, Philosophy, World Literature and Culture Studies), Languages (Arabic, Chinese, French, German, Greek, Japanese, Latin, Russian, Spanish) or Social Sciences (Anthropology, Economics, Political Science, Psychology, Sociology)
+- 6 ch (in any one discipline) chosen from either Humanities (Classics, English, History, Media Arts & Cultures, Philosophy, Comparative Cultural Studies), Languages (Ancient Greek, Chinese, French, German, Japanese, Latin, Modern Greek, Russian, Spanish), or Social Sciences (Anthropology, Archaeology, Economics, Political Science, Psychology, Sociology).

 - 12 ch (6 ch in each of 2 disciplines) chosen from Arts, including at least one discipline from a group (Humanities, Languages, Social Sciences) not chosen in the first year.

-Students will normally select a supplementary Major in Arts and a Specialization in Science at this time.
-Your advisors will discuss the options with you.
+Students will normally select a Supplementary Major in Arts and a Specialization in Science at this time, and should discuss the options with their Arts and Science advisors.

 Third and Fourth Years

-The exact content of years 3, and 4 will depend upon the particular Arts and Science areas chosen.
-Students take advanced courses to give them a thorough understanding of their specializations and prepare them for an immediate career or further work at graduate school.
-Students who elect to take a single Major or Honours in Arts and/or Science may extend their program beyond the four years, depending on the subjects chosen.
+The exact content of years 3 and 4 will depend upon the particular Arts and Science areas chosen.
+Students take advanced courses to give them a thorough understanding of their chosen subjects and prepare them for an immediate career or further work at graduate school.
+Students who elect to take a Single Major or Honours in Arts and/or Science may extend their program beyond the four years, depending on the subjects chosen.

-- A minimum of 36 ch total in Science chosen in consultation with, and pre-approved by, your Science advisor.
-At least half of these courses must be of upper levels (3xxx and 4xxx).
+- A minimum of 36 ch total in Science chosen in consultation with, and pre-approved by, the student's Science advisor.
+At least half of these courses must be at the 3000 or 4000 level.

-- 36 ch total chosen in consultation with, and pre-approved by, your Arts major(s) advisor, 18 ch of which must be of upper levels courses.
+- 36 ch total chosen in consultation with, and pre-approved by, the student's Arts Major advisor, 18 ch of which must be at the 3000 or 4000 level.

 Students should note that at least half the advanced-level credits counted towards the BAS degree must be from courses taken at the University of New Brunswick.
-Exceptions may be considered by the Deans of Arts and Science, respectively.
+Exceptions may be considered by the Deans of Arts and Science.
+Students should also note that, in any given year, their course load may not be evenly balanced between Arts and Science courses.
+Students should plan to meet with advisors from both Faculties on an annual basis to ensure that the selected courses satisfy pre-requisites for upper-level courses and take account of courses offered in alternating years, and other program requirements.

-Students who enter the BAS program may opt to move into either Arts or Science at any stage.
-With the exception of laboratory courses, all courses taken during the first two years can be counted towards either a BA or a BSc degree (or both).
+Students who enter the BAS program may opt to move into the BA program, the BSc program, or the concurrent BA/BSc program at any stage.
+With the exception of laboratory courses, and SCI 1001 and SCI 1002, all courses taken during the first two years can be counted towards either a BA or a BSc degree (or both).
 Approved specialized Science laboratory courses will count towards the BSc degree or the Concurrent Degree in Arts and Science (BA/BSc).

-Instead of a BAS, students may continue for a fifth year to earn both a BA and a BSc, two degrees, with major(s) (or honours) in Arts disciplines and in a Science discipline - for example, BA (History) and BSc (Physics).
-See the following section for the concurrent degree program in Arts and Science.
+Instead of graduating with a BAS at the end of the four-year program, students may continue for a fifth year to earn both a BA and a BSc, two degrees, with a Major (or Honours) in an Arts discipline and a Major (or Honours) in a Science discipline - for example, BA (History) and BSc (Physics).
+See the following section for the five-year concurrent degree program in Arts and Science.